kubernetes/kubernetes/docs/user-guide/services.md

 The environment variables and DNS for `Services` are actually populated in terms of the `Service`'s VIP and port.

+We support two proxy modes - userspace and iptables, which operate slightly differently.

+#### Userspace

 As an example, consider the image processing application described above.
 When the backend `Service` is created, the Kubernetes master assigns a virtual IP address, for example 10.0.0.1.
 Assuming the `Service` port is 1234, the